sonic-visualiser/sonic-annotator/README.md

    This is equivalent to using the CSV writer with a tab separator and the options --csv-end-times --csv-omit-filenames.

-   It supports the --lab-basedir, --lab-one-file, --lab-stdout, --lab-force, --lab-append, and --lab-fill-ends options, which all behave similarly to their CSV writer equivalents.
+   It supports the --lab-basedir, --lab-stdout, --lab-force, --lab-append, and --lab-fill-ends options, which all behave similarly to their CSV writer equivalents.

  * rdf